codebicycle/StoneCutters-web/README.md

 Details of the latest version can be found on the Project's Github Wiki.

+##  Starting up

+Congratulations soldier in shiny armour! you have been one of the chosen to insert source code in this beloved app.
+Please follow carefully the following steps to be enter in this mighty world.

+*Download and install the last version of NodeJS from http://nodejs.org/ (follow the instructions inside the Readme file.)

+*Clone Arwen repo using the following URL: git@github.com:olx-inc/arwen.git

+*Go into the ARWEN folder and run the following command to install Grunt.

+sudo npm install -g grunt-cli

+*Download and install the node modules running:

+sudo npm install

+*Run ARWEN and enjoy it magic running:

+sudo grunt server-dev

 ##  Documentation

 The most up-to-date documentation can be found at https://github.com/olx-inc/arwen/wiki